-I had been driving around “The South” for the past three weeks, and was using this opportunity to give the area a chance.
+I’d been driving around “The South” for three weeks and was using this opportunity to give the area a chance.
 Where I’m from, the South doesn’t connote great thoughts.
 My preconceived notion of the South was that it was a land of rednecks, racists, and raging bible beaters.
-It still thought the Civil War was going on, and it’s filled with trash, trailer parks, idiots, and the occasional poetic sage.
-Aside from a few major cities, nothing of worth was there and letting them secede from the Union might not have been such a bad idea.
+It thought the Civil War was still going on, and it was filled with trash, trailer parks, idiots, and the occasional poetic sage.
+Aside from a few major cities, nothing of worth was there, and letting them secede from the Union might not have been such a bad idea.

-I know it was a harsh opinion, but it was a view reinforced by what I saw on TV, what Southern politicians said, the fact that they pay the least taxes and get the most federal aid, and because they have the highest rates of abortion, teen pregnancy, alcoholism, child and spousal abuse, and drug abuse in the country.
-All in all, it seemed like a cultural wasteland and I was glad to never really have gone there.
+I know it was a harsh opinion, but it was a view reinforced by what I saw on TV, things southern politicians said, the fact that the South pays the least taxes and gets the most federal aid, and because it has the highest rates of abortion, teen pregnancy, alcoholism, child and spousal abuse, and drug abuse in the country.
+All in all, it seemed like a cultural wasteland, and I was glad to never really have gone there.

-But I was traveling the country and, for better or worse, the South was part of my country.
+But I was traveling the country, and, for better or worse, the South is part of my country.

 Travel is about seeing new places, experiencing new people, and letting go of your baggage.
 This was my opportunity to see the area and give it a chance, to see what was right and what was wrong.
 Was it as bad as I thought it was?
 Or was it all hype?